mariapetrosyann/Action-And-Direction-Detection/README.md

 1. Ensure all required libraries are installed.
 2. Open and run all cells in the Jupyter Notebook to execute the code, generate the dataset, and analyze user activity.

+### Running on Google Colab
+1. Open the provided Google Colab link in the main code (7th row in `IndoorNavigation_ActionAndDirection.py` project directory).
+2. Run all cells to see the visualizations and evaluations.

 ## Libraries and Functions Used

 - **pandas**: For data manipulation and analysis.